⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 AT&T Inc.

-A diversified telecommunications giant offering wireless, broadband, and media services.
+A major telecom company offering wireless, broadband, and other communication services.

 T-Mobile